 - MAC Address The physical address of the LAN ports.
-The value can not be changed. - IP Address Enter the IP address in dotted-decimal notation of your router (factory default - 192.168.0.254). - Subnet Mask An address code that determines the size of the network.
+The value can not be changed. - IP Address Enter the IP address in dotted-decimal notation of your router (the default one is 192.168.0.1). - Subnet Mask An address code that determines the size of the network.
 Normally 255.255.255.0 is used as the subnet mask. - Enable IGMP Snooping IGMP snooping is designed to prevent hosts on a local network from receiving traffic for a multicast group they have not explicitly joined.

 IGMP snooping is especially useful for bandwidth-intensive IP multicast applications such as IPTV.